16 Project Established

 Phase 1 sites

-The first HES Basin ever to be trialled in an agricultural setting was installed on a banana farm last year.
+The first HES Basin ever to be trialled in an agricultural setting was installed on a banana farm in 2018.
 It needed a few tweaks to get it working correctly, and data now shows it’s doing what we expected.

 Monitoring currently consists of the use of in-situ sensors to record turbidity in 5-minute intervals, as well as flow and height data.
 We also collect fortnightly water samples.
 The monitoring program is being reviewed and we are investigating event sampling.
 We expect this will capture additional data to help understand the HES Basin’s performance.